 When I learned JM was writing about how to revive our faith language, I was excited but nervous.
-I spend most days shaking my head as I look at people posting pictures on Instagram of things and using #blessed.
+I spend most days shaking my head as I look at people posting pictures on Instagram of things

 I believe deeply in Jesus and Grace and my own failings, but I have no idea how to have a meaningful discussion about these concepts with anyone who does not already go to my church.
 Could this book live up to its promises?